DevlessTeam/dv-android-sdk-1.0/README.md

   //This is how to create a devless instance
   Devless devless = new Devless(this, appUrl, devlessToken);

+  /*
-  //setUpDevlessUserToken Right under the instance and pass in the name of your shratd prefernce variable.
-Im my case i called my shared prefernce sp devless.addUserToken(sp);
+  setUpDevlessUserToken Right under the instance and pass in the name of your shratd prefernce variable.
+Im my case i called my shared prefernce sp */ devless.addUserToken(sp);

 ```